jlafer/fngraph/README.md

 - Functions in the graph can be any combination of synchronous or asynchronous (if they return a Promise).
 - At creation time, the function graph is validated using a number of checks for syntactical and structural correctness.
 For example, it is checked for cyclicality.
 - When composing with asynchronous functions (that return a promise), parallel path execution is maximized automatically.
-- When executed, the composed function returns a promise.
 - fngraph comes with a few helper HOFs for wrapping functions used in the composition.
 This is useful for things like error handling and dealing with bad inputs.
 For example, `ifAll(function, altResult)` will execute the wrapped function if all input arguments are defined and non-null; otherwise it will return an alternate result specified by the user.
 This provides capabilities similar to those of `Maybe` and `Either` functors.
 The user can also write custom wrappers if needed.

 ## Installation